archivesunleashed/aut-docs/Home.md

 Welcome to the warcbase wiki!
-Here, you'll find various pig scripts and instructions to unlock your rich web archive collections.

-**These pages are under active development, as of June 2015.**
+Here, you'll find instructions to unlock your web collections.
+These pages continue to be under active development as of November 2015.

 If you are using warcbase, we would love to hear from you.
 [Please let us know](mailto:i2millig@uwaterloo.ca).